 Varkala Yoga: Sunil is a very kind, knowledgeable local teacher that has been leading traditional Hatha Yoga classes in Varkala for over 12 years.
 He’s currently teaching at Krishnatheeram in a beautiful space overlooking the Sea.

 India is a bucket list destination for yoga devotees, with yoga teacher training in India high on the list of those who want to teach the practice.
 There are a number of retreat centres in Kerala.
 You will find a number of places to dive deeper into yoga, spirituality and Ayurveda, India’s ancient science of natural medicine everywhere.

 The Sivananda Ashram in Neyyar Dam offers a two-week Kerala Yoga Vacation for beginners and long-time practitioners of yoga that includes a full schedule of asana (postures), pranayama (breathing), meditation, chanting, karma yoga (service), and lectures on yoga philosophy.
 For those with limited experience of yoga, it is best to join on at the beginning of the course.
 However, visitors are welcome to drop-in to the Kerala ashram at any time.

 Amma, often referred to as “The Hugging Saint” also has a very large Kerala ashram comparable to a mini-city, where people travel from all over the world to get a hug.
 August and September are the best months to visit since Amma spends the majority of the year touring the world.

 If you’re looking for world-class Ayurvedic care, Rajah Islands offer personalised treatments with accommodation set on Kerala’s backwaters.
-Yoga Therapist, Shy Sayar also offers Yoga Therapy sessions to compliment treatment packages.
+Yoga Therapist, Shy Sayar also offers Yoga Therapy sessions to complement treatment packages.

 Planning Your Trip to India